 - Concepts that are only applicable to risk quantification are mixed with the definition of the risk concept itself

-- It is unclear whether risk is always a negative scenario or is there maybe positive risk?
+- It is unclear whether risk is always a negative scenario and the relation of risk with positive scenarios

-- It is unclear who or what is at risk
+- It is frequently unclear who or what is at risk

-For a concept that is of such major importance to everybody, a definition that is decidedly ambiguous and uncertain can negatively influence the quality of practical risk management efforts in all domains.
+For a concept such a Risk that is of major importance to practically everybody, a definition that is decidedly ambiguous and uncertain can negatively influence the quality of practical risk management efforts in all domains.

-We are all equipped to understand risk at an intuitive level but much of ex-ante (that is, prior to a risk event) formal risk management involves analytic thinking.
-One of the important first steps in such a framework is risk identification.
+While we are all equipped to understand risk at an intuitive level, formal risk management involves analytic thinking.
+One of the important first steps in such an analytic framework is risk identification.
 It stands to reason that it is easier to identify risks if we have a clear idea what we want to identify!

-Furthermore, the quality and effectiveness of risk management efforts may depend on coordinated collective behaviors and developing consensus may be easier if there is conceptual agreement as to what is being managed.
+Furthermore, the quality and effectiveness of risk management efforts depends (in general) on coordinated collective behaviors.
+Thus, developing consensus may be easier if there is conceptual agreement as to what is being managed.

 Can we distill a better definition of risk?

-To clean up the ground towards a better definition there are some mistakes we might want to avoid and some neglected aspects we might want to emphasize:
+To clean up the ground towards a better definition there are i) some mistakes we might want to avoid and ii) some neglected aspects we might want to emphasize:

-- Avoid the narrow definition of risk as quantifiable uncertainty.
+- We want to avoid the narrow definition of risk as quantifiable uncertainty.
 There are very few real world instances (if any) where risk is 100% quantifiable.
-The degree to which material, non-quantifiable, uncertainties creep into our risk views is variable but it is best to admit that an element of model risk is always there.
+The degree to which material, non-quantifiable, uncertainties creep into our risk views is variable, but it is best to admit that an element of model risk is always there.

-- Even worse, avoid the specific definition of risk as some combination of likelihood and severity.
-Not only are some such combinations wrong and/or meaningless, the implied separation only applies to certain risk types (where risk is materializing as a discrete, identifiable, event)
+- Even worse, we want to avoid the specific definition of risk as some combination of likelihood and severity.
+Not only are such combinations wrong and/or meaningless, the implied separation only applies to certain risk types (where risk is materializing as a discrete, identifiable, event)

-- Emphasize uncertainty over divergence from expectation.
+- We emphasize uncertainty over divergence from expectation.
 A certain bad outcome (once it is known) is no longer a risk.

-- Avoid a symmetric definition of risk that includes also upside potential.
-While it is true that positive risk is of the same nature as negative risk in most cases it is not opportune operationally to mix the two.
+- We want to avoid a symmetric definition of risk that includes also upside potential.
+While it is true that “positive risk” is of the same nature as negative risk in most cases it is not opportune operationally to mix the two directions.
 It is of course entirely legitimate to reuse the thought processes, tools and procedures to systematically explore opportunities in studying uncertain (risky) upside.

 - Emphasize the subjectivity of risk perception.
 Even the most natural of risks (say, hurricanes or earthquakes) have no intrinsic existence as risks unless and until there is a human agent involved.
-A risk literally comes into existence once a human agent declares it so.
+A risk literally comes into existence once a human agent declares it to be a risk.

-- Avoid the ambiguity of leaving undefined the subject perceiving a risk.
+- Avoid the ambiguity of leaving undefined the subject perceiving or facing a risk.
 One person’s risk is another person’s opportunity.
-For large organizations with multiple stakeholders identifying who is actually bearing the risk; can be quite tricky and it is possible that different subsets experience the same risk in different ways.
+For large organizations with multiple stakeholders identifying who is actually bearing the risk can be quite tricky and it is possible that different subsets experience the same risk in different ways.

 - Decouple the notion of risk mitigation from the risk it self.
-Risk mitigation requires further actions - assuming they are at all possible)
+Risk mitigation requires further actions - assuming they are at all feasible.

 Is a better definition even possible?

-A definition that avoids many of the mistakes identified above could be along the lines of:
+A simple definition that avoids many of the mistakes identified above could be along the lines of:

 Risk is an uncertain future outcome that is unfavorable for a person or a collection of persons

-Hence, under this definition Risk is but a subjective label that a specific entity puts on a subset of possible futures (states of the world).
+Hence, under this definition Risk is simply a subjective label that a specific entity puts on a subset of possible futures (states of the world).